shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 ## Reference Points

-Reference points were based on the rockfish FMSY proxy ($\text{SPR}_{50\%}$), target relative biomass (40%), and estimated selectivity and catch for each fleet (Table \ref{tab:reference}).
+Reference points were based on the rockfish FMSY proxy ($\text{SPR}_{50\%}$), target relative biomass (40%), and estimated selectivity and catch for each fleet (Table \ref{tab:ReferencePoints}).
 The Black Rockfish population in Washington at the start of 2023 is estimated to be just above the target biomass, and fishing intensity during 2022 is estimated to be just below the fishing intensity target (Figure \ref{fig:phase}).
 The yield values are lower than the previous assessment for similar reference points due to updated life history estimates and estimates of the total scale of the population, despite the overall stock status being a bit higher.
 The proxy MSY values of management quantities are by definition more conservative compared to the estimated MSY and MSY relative to 40% of unfished spawning output because of the assumed steepness value.
 Sustainable total yield, removals, using the proxy $\text{SPR}_{50\%}$ is 278 mt.
 The spawning output equivalent to 40% of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 423.7 millions of eggs.

 Recent removals since 2017 have been at or below the point estimate of potential long-term yields calculated using an $\text{SPR}_{50\%}$ reference point (Figure \ref{fig:1-spr}), leading to a  population that has continued to increase over recent years with the assistance of above average recruitment between 2003-2014, despite below average recruitment starting in 2015.
 The equilibrium estimates of yield relative to biomass based on a steepness value fixed at 0.72 are provided in Figure \ref{fig:yield}, where vertical dashed lines indicate the estimate of fraction unfished at the start of 2023 (current) and the estimated management targets calculated based on the relative target biomass (B target), the SPR target, and the maximum sustainable yield (MSY).